 The following table lists the contaminant levels that were detected in your water system.
 The Safe Drinking Water Act allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
 The Safe Drinking Water Act also allows monitoring waivers to reduce or eliminate certain monitoring requirements.
-There were no testing waivers in 2022.
+In 2021, the Fryeburg Water Company was granted a three year partial "Synthetic Organics Waiver" from monitoring/reporting requirement for the following industrial chemicals: